 The criteria for M1-certified building material was developed and published for the first time over 20 years ago in 1996.
-M1-classification sets limit values for the emission of VOC, formaldehyde, ammonia also the acceptability of the odour associated with the material is assessed.
+M1 Emission Classification for low-emitting building materials sets limit values for the emissions of volatile organic compounds (VOCs), formaldehyde, and ammonia.
+In addition to chemical testing, acceptability of the odour associated with the material is assessed.

-M1-label on the product tells that the product complies with the M1-criteria for emission and odour.
+The M1 label on the product tells that the product has been tested in impartial laboratory and it complies with the M1 criteria.
+M1 Emission Classification is a type I ecolabel according to EN ISO 14024:2018 with restricted scope of indoor emissions.
 The aim of the classification is to enhance the development and use of low-emission building materials and furniture.

-Companies which have been granted the right of use of the M1 label may use it for marketing purposes.
-The classification label shall not be used in marketing in such a way that it refers to the company as a whole or to products which have not been granted M1 classification.
+Companies which have been granted the right to use the M1 label may use it for marketing purposes.
+The classification label shall not be used in marketing in such a way that it refers to the company as a whole or to products which have not been granted M1 Classification.

 Voluntary labeling system

-The emission classification of building materials is a voluntary labeling system open to all manufacturers, importers and exporters of building products.
+The M1 Emission Classification of building materials is a voluntary labeling system open to all manufacturers, importers and exporters of building products.
 Many developers, architects and designing engineers favour M1-certified products when selecting materials for their projects.

-The M1 certification body is the Building Information Foundation RTS sr
+The M1 Classification is owned by Building Information Foundation RTS sr

 Building Information Group is Finland’s leading information service for the building and construction sector.
 Its mission is to foster and promote good architect and engineering practices in the building sector as well as sound property management procedures.
 The Building Information Foundation is a private institution with representatives from 54 Finnish building organisations.

-Classification work is developed and supervised by the Committee Indoor Air Classification (PT 17) appointed by the Director General of The Building Information Foundation RTS sr. M1-applications and matters relating to classification decisions are examined by a separate technical classification working group elected by the Committee.
-The application form and all the product related information provided by the applicant are kept confidential.
+The M1 Emission Classification is developed and supervised by the principal committee Indoor Environment (PT 41), appointed by the Director General of The Building Information Foundation RTS sr. The multidisciplinary committee is comprised of professionals from various fields.
+M1 applications and matters relating to classification decisions are processed confidentially by a separate classification working group working under the principal committee.

 The Classification of Indoor Environment 2018

-The first version of the emission classification was developed by the Finnish Society of Indoor Air Quality and Climate (FiSIAQ) in 1995 as part of Classification of Indoor Climate, Construction, and Finishing Materials.
+The first version of the emission classification was developed by the Finnish Society of Indoor Air Quality and Climate (FiSIAQ) and The Building Information Foundation RTS in 1995 as part of Classification of Indoor Climate, Construction, and Finishing Materials.